Seattle Mariners at Houston Astros

 Houston Astros -265 / Seattle Mariners +220 -- O/U: 9.5 Click to Get Latest Betting Odds

 TV: ROOT-Northwest Stream the MLB Game of the Day all season on ESPN+.
 Sign up now!

-The Seattle Mariners and the Houston Astros meet in the finale of their three game AL West division set in MLB action from Minute Maid Park on Sunday.
+The Seattle Mariners and the Houston Astros meet in game one of a four game AL West division set in MLB action from Minute Maid Park on Thursday.

 The Seattle Mariners will look to bounce back after being swept in a two game set with the Chicago Cubs to start the week, finishing with a 6-1 loss in Tuesday’s finale.
 Daniel Vogelbach had the Mariners’ lone RBI while Braden Bishop, Dylan Moore and Dee Gordon each had two hits.
 Kyle Seager and Ryan Court each had a base hit as well as none of Seattle’s nine base hits went for extra bases in the losing effort.
 Felix Hernandez took the loss, falling to 1-5 on the year after allowing two runs on two hits while walking four and striking out five over three innings of work.
 Marco Gonzales will start game one and is 14-11 with a 4.30 ERA and 128 strikeouts this season.
 In his career, Gonzales is 0-4 with a 7.50 ERA and 22 strikeouts against Houston.